djq/dsuf/class_notes.md

 * Try calculating the mean and standard deviation of all columns
 * Calculate the max value in `Urban_density`

+There are hundreds of packages for all types of analysis also.

-### Reading information from a shapefile
+### Loading data from spatial datasets

 A quick description of spatial data (in particular the (`shapefile`).

 Open the file `mn_small.shp`.
 We are going to focus on exploring non-spatial patterns from spatial data.
 First, set your working directory:

 	# A shortcut of referring to the folder you are working in. e.g.
 	setwd('/Users/djq/Dropbox/4.474/')